 What if we’re honest about what we know, what is actually possible to know, and what’s beyond the limits of our current knowledge but we assume to be true on the basis of our faith?
-Perhaps we could accept there is no cure or quick fix for uncertainty; all faith is a risk.
+Perhaps we could accept there is no cure or quick fix for uncertainty because all faith is a risk.
 To let go of pretending, to embrace deconstruction, clears away the old branches that need trimming and opens up possibilities for new reconstruction.
 As Dallas Willard once said, “Fatih doesn’t grow on dishonesty.”
-We could call this epistemological humility or maybe the paradox of mature faith or as Jesus said, the “life that is found when you lose your life.”
+We could call this epistemological humility or maybe the paradox of mature faith.
+Or as Jesus said, maybe it’s the “life that is found when you lose your life.”

-For a more practical explanation, we can say everyone suffers.
-Everyone has a choice about what to do with their own individual suffering— personal suffering unique to them and their circumstances of life.
+For a more practical explanation, we can suffice to say everyone suffers.
+Everyone has a choice about what to do with their own individual suffering, deeply personal suffering unique to them and their circumstances of life.
 Deconstruction is the sobering wake up call inviting us to refuse to minimize and alleviate the suffering of our existence by “harboring false illusions and entertaining artificial optimism,” as Viktor E. Frankl said, holocaust survivor and author of Man’s Search for Meaning.
-Only the bravest of souls have the courage to be present to their own suffering.
+Only the bravest of souls have the courage to be present to their own specific suffering.

 “What was really needed was a fundamental change in our attitude toward life.
 We have to learn ourselves, and furthermore, we had to teach the despairing [prisoners], that it does not really matter what we expected from life, but rather that life expected from us.”—Viktor E. Frankl